My Day in Court

 One guy sitting nearby was beet red with anger as he explained to his wife, "Hell, I don't have $2,000 to fight this!"

 I paled as I overheard that his dispute revolved around some garbage-related problem.
 He was in the same boat as I was.
-I got the feeling this garbage racket must be paying a lot of the salaries in this room.
-Whoever said trash was worthless had not met these people.
+I got the feeling this garbage ticket racket must be paying a lot of the salaries in this room.
+Whoever said trash was worthless had never met these people.

 3:30 PM - I TAKE A RISK

 I remembered the time when I was a kid (11) and I cut my knee open playing touch football.
 It was on the weekend so my mother took me to the Emergency Room at Ben Taub to get it stitched up.
 They told me to sit down and wait.
 Here I was with a bleeding knee, no big deal, when they brought this guy in screaming with pain.
 He was vomiting blood everywhere.
 Then this lady had an epileptic seizure - a bad one - right in front of my eyes.
 To top it off, they brought in this guy on a stretcher with a gunshot wound to his head.
 There was a huge purple welt where the bullet when in!
-I hadn't been scared when I entered the ER, but now I was crying because I was scared out of my wits!

 I snapped back to the present.
 The parallels between the hospital emergency room and this courtroom were obvious.
 I didn't have anywhere near the problems the other people in this courtroom did, but I was still deeply worried!
 Their misery was infectious.